rocket-pool/RPIPs/RPIPs/RPIP-53.md

 The Redstone update introduced the Merkle-tree-based rewards system, which allowed users to claim RPL they've earned for both node operating duties and Oracle DAO duties, as well as their share of Smoothing Pool rewards.
 Since its inception, this system has gone through several revisions to account for fixes and Ethereum upgrades but has fundamentally remained the same: the tree lists rewards earned for individual node operators, and node operators can claim those rewards at any time.

+Houston (or more specifically RPIP-31) introduces a new feature, the **RPL withdrawal address**, that changes those fundamentals.

+In Atlas, Rocket Pool sends all of the node's rewards (both from the Beacon Chain during a `minipool distribute` and from the Merkle rewards system via `node claim-rewards`) to the node's withdrawal address.
+In Houston, this is having its name changed to **primary withdrawal address**.
+The new RPL withdrawal address is a supplemental, opt-in setting that allows a node to specify a "secondary" withdrawal address.
+When set, the intent is that the *primary* withdrawal address will receive all of the node's ETH rewards, and the *RPL* withdrawal address will receive all of the RPL rewards.

-On that note, Houston (or more specifically RPIP-31) has an unfortunate consequence: if you have an RPL withdrawal address set, [you can no longer claim rewards intervals](https://github.com/rocket-pool/rocketpool/blob/a747457fc610aa889af0a13cff5d3d00955525a5/contracts/contract/rewards/RocketMerkleDistributorMainnet.sol#L85).
-This includes both RPL rewards and Smoothing Pool ETH rewards.
+While making sense on paper, the implementation has an unfortunate consequence.
+If you're a node operator and you have an RPL withdrawal address set, [you can no longer claim rewards](https://github.com/rocket-pool/rocketpool/blob/a747457fc610aa889af0a13cff5d3d00955525a5/contracts/contract/rewards/RocketMerkleDistributorMainnet.sol#L85).
+This doesn't affect Beacon Chain earnings, but does impact both RPL rewards and Smoothing Pool ETH rewards.
 Claiming them *must* be done from the RPL withdrawal address.
-Whether intended or not, the RPL withdrawal address isn't really an RPL withdrawal address in Houston; it's a "claimer address" that can claim rewards intervals from the Merkle distributor contract.
+Whether intended or not, the RPL withdrawal address isn't just an RPL withdrawal address in Houston; it's also a "claimer address" that can exclusively claim rewards intervals from the Merkle distributor contract.

 This is problematic for a few reasons.
+- First, it means the RPL withdrawal address has dominion over claiming Smoothing Pool ETH that it won't ever recieve.
+The node (or more accurately the node's primary withdrawal address), which *will* receive the ETH, can't trigger the claim.
-As an example: the node is still going to be listed in the rewards file, and thus the rewards for the corresponding interval are still going to show up as a "claimable interval" in the Smart Node despite the user not being able to claim from it, and not being able to actually *receive* any of the rewards from that interval.
-It will only disappear from the list once the RPL withdrawal address has claimed from it.
+- Second, the node is still going to be listed in the rewards file, and thus the rewards for the corresponding interval are still going to show up as a "claimable interval" in the Smart Node despite the user not being able to claim from it, and not being able to actually *receive* any of the rewards from that interval.
 This can obviously be worked around in the Smart Node but it's exactly that: a workaround.
 The file itself is still going to have the node operator listed, so anyone (such as a third party) that wants to use it to view or claim rewards has to know about and implement this workaround as well.

-In this RPIP, I'm proposing a small change to the rewards file that ameliorates the problems and provides some helpful benefits for people that would actually take advantage of the feature in the first place.
+In this RPIP, I'm proposing a small change to the rewards file that ameliorates the problems when possible and provides some helpful benefits for people that would actually take advantage of the feature in the first place.

 ## Important Clarification

-Note that the RPL withdrawal address, as specified in RPIP-31, is **not** the same as the "primary withdrawal address" (previously known as just the "withdrawal address" in Atlas and below).
-If a node operator has a "regular" withdrawal address set, they will *not be affected by this change*.
-They can still claim rewards normally.
-The only nodes affected by this change are ones that explicitly set an **RPL withdrawal address**, which is a different setting than the "primary withdrawal address", after Houston has been deployed.
+To be clear, the RPL withdrawal address is **not** the same setting as the primary withdrawal address.
+If a node has a "regular" withdrawal address set in Atlas, it *will not immediately be affected by this change*.
+Its current withdrawal address will become its primary withdrawal address and it can still claim rewards normally.

+The only nodes affected by this change are ones that explicitly set an **RPL withdrawal address** after Houston has been deployed, which is a different setting than the primary withdrawal address.

 ## Specification